Sarcastic Commentary On Belief Quotes: Famous Lines About Faith & Doubt

 • 5.
 "Rise and Grind"

-Snarky Verdict: Sleep deprivation isn’t a personality trait.
+Snarky Verdict: Sleep deprivation rebranded as ambition.

 • • “Be yourself — unless it’s boring.”